mosaicml/llm-foundry/scripts/inference/benchmarking/README.md

 Here, we perform a similar benchmark to the previous section, but compare different open-source models amongst each other in doing inference.
 The benchmark script supports calling models directly from huggingface (using `hf.generate`), which is done to keep the comparison amongst the models fair.
 The analysis is done on a single A100 80GB GPU, with input length 512, and output length 64, while varying the batch size.
+As in previous sections, the batch sizes sweeped are 1,2,4,8,16,32,64.

 As seen here, both MPT-7B and MPT-30B are among the fastest for inference in the open-source community, with MPT-30B being faster than the respective LLAMA-30B model.
 Among the 7B models, LLAMA-7B tends to have higher througput at higher latencies than MPT-7B, though MPT-7B has higher throughput at lower latencies.